Cortana skills certification requirements

 Users interact with Cortana through natural language conversation.
 You should use natural interactions to reduce complexity as much as possible.

-Your skill provides value if using your skill is more novel, faster, easier, or more natural to use than the alternatives.
-Thinking about the scenarios that make your skill stand out will help you meet this guideline.
+Your skill provides value if using your skill is faster, easier, more novel, or more natural to use than the alternatives.
+Designing your skill based on scenarios that make your skill stand out in these ways will help you meet this guideline.

 1.2 Don’t mislead the user

-Don’t present your skill or your skill’s capabilities in a misleading way.
-You should present your skill to users in such a way that helps them understand what it does and how to use it.
+Don't mislead users about your skill or your skill’s capabilities.
+Present your skill in a way that helps users understand what it does and how to use it.
 Microsoft will not publish, and may take down, skills that purposefully attempt to mislead users.